olikelly00/scaling-data-infra/README.md

   3. Reconfiguring IAM permissions and security groups

-![evidence of AMI image we created to quickly spin up new EC2 instances](AMI_creation.png)
+![evidence of AMI image we created to quickly spin up new EC2 instances](AMI_creation.png) *Evidence of the AMI image we created in order to quickly replicate servers quickly*

 **Understanding What to Upgrade**:
  - **CPU**: if the program runs on a faster CPU, it's more efficient.